 Welcome to my first drawing tutorial.
-In this tutorial, I will show you a process to draw the picture below.
-I picked this picture because it can be challenging to draw.
-It is a complex image with lots of organic shapes and details.
-Because of this, I think it serves as a good exercise, and tackling the challenge can teach you a lot.
+In this tutorial, I will show you how I created the drawing above.
+I picked this picture because it can be challenging to draw and it is a complex image with lots of organic shapes and details.
+The point of this tutorial is to show you a method for handling a complex scene, so you can draw anything.

-While this drawing tutorial is about the process of drawing this particular picture, the process is applicable to any complex image.
-So this drawing tutorial is also a vehicle and means for me to describe an overall process and mental approach to all kinds of drawing.
-This process, approach, and mental framework for breaking down a complex image is applicable to all kinds of art.
+While this drawing tutorial is about drawing this particular picture, the process is applicable to any complex image.
+This drawing tutorial is also a vehicle for me to describe an overall process and mental approach to all kinds of drawing.
+This process for breaking down a complex image is applicable to all kinds of art.

-So I hope by reading and executing the tutorial you gain some insight and experience with the following skills, which I believe lead to good drawing ability:
+So I hope by reading and doing the tutorial you gain some insight and experience with the following skills, which I believe lead to good drawing ability:

 Let's begin!